Country Overview For Ukraine

 Comfort Levels: Given average maximum temperatures and humidity levels generally you should not anticipate any discomfort from heat (see heat index for more information).

-The average monthly amount of precipitation has been recorded at around 17 mm, that's 1 inches.
-Throughout the month you can expect to see rain or drizzle falling on 8 days of the month.
+The average monthly amount of precipitation has been recorded at around 27 mm, that's 1 inches.
+Throughout the month you can expect to see rain or drizzle falling on 11 days of the month, with snow falling on 10 days.

 Estimated Hours of Sunshine per Day

-On average the month of April is affected by foggy conditions on less than 1 day.
+On average the month of March is affected by foggy conditions on 4 days.

 YEARLY TRENDS: WEATHER AVERAGES & EXTREMES